 Spring is a magical time that promises new beginnings.
 It is also a great time to start a new book.
 For me, reading is a journey, an opportunity to enter into another world.
 Whether it is reading to gain new perspectives, or simply just for enjoyment.
-This list comprises of the 5 best classic books to read in Spring.
+This list comprises of the best classics to read in Spring.

 1. The Enchanted April by Elizabeth Von Arnin, 1922.